juancaorg/nft-preview-card/README.md

 Huge shoutout to [Arye Eidelman](https://stackoverflow.com/users/3458162/arye-eidelman) for his response on [Stack Overflow](https://stackoverflow.com/questions/2027657/overlapping-elements-in-css) on how to overlap elements in CSS.

+Shoutout to [David from Techstacker](https://techstacker.com) for his article on [How to use the HTML rel="noopener" attribute (important for security)](https://techstacker.com/html-noopener-attribute/).

 Thanks to [@elaineleung](https://github.com/elaineleung) for her excellent feedback and helping me write better code.